punkmik/buggy_library/README.md

 * Some flash success messages display twice on screen.
 * Loans says 'Expiry Date' but Overdue Books says 'Expiration Date'
 * Perhaps 'Library Cards' should be under Inventory (more of a discussion point)
+* Once a book has been veiewed the texte on the Delete button goes grey - changes state.
+Bad for accessibility
+* Edit view - field validation text is misaligned with the field
+* Edit view - validation messaging is missing capitalisation and punctuation
+* Scientifc values appear if enetering 0.000004 into the height field